Shakuhachi

 "It is believed that one group of these desperate men [masterless samurai/rōnin, ed.] formed a komuso group in Kyoto called the Fukeshu {[* note 3].

-They secretly purchased a building which was associated with one of the larger Buddhist temples, in hopes the the shogun would not view their group as a Christian revival.
+They secretly purchased a building which was associated with one of the larger Buddhist temples, in hopes that the shogun would not view their group as a Christian revival.

 This headquarters they named the Meian Temple."